opendi-org/model-hub/Developers Guide.md

 ---

-For instructions on how to extend the project, take a look at:
+For an idea on how to extend the project, take a look at:
-Suggestions for Future Teams in our FPR.
+The Issues Page